 Learn Salem’s History

-This non-comprehensive, ever evolving project was completed in 2023 by a team of professional historical researchers with deep knowledge of Salem’s history, in collaboration with the National Park Service.
+This non-comprehensive, ever evolving project began in 2023 by a team of professional historical researchers with knowledge of Salem’s history, in collaboration with the National Park Service and Salem State University’s History Department.
 It serves as a starting point into Salem’s history and encouragement to explore our rich past.
-History is always evolving; we learn more daily about Salem and its stories, and we are Still Making History!

 Spearpoint, c.
 11,000 B.C.